Battle of Île Ronde: Background

 To counter the threat the British commander in the region, Captain Peter Rainier ordered two of his ships to blockade the island during the summer of 1794.
 Rainer's force comprised the fourth rate ship 50-gun HMS Centurion under Captain Samuel Osborne and the large 44-gun frigate HMS Diomede under Captain Matthew Smith.
-Together the ships sailed from Madras on 30 August 1794, stopping at the allied port of Trincomalee in Dutch Ceylon and the undefended French-controlled island of Rodrigues before arriving off Île de France in October.
+Together the ships sailed from Madras on 30 August 1794, stopping at the allied port of Trincomalee in Dutch Ceylon and the undefended French-controlled island of Rodrigues before arriving off Isle de France in October.

-Île de France had been in a state of turmoil since the French Revolution and in 1792 the republican party on the island seized control.
-In 1794 suspected royalists were arrested, including the naval commander Saint-Félix, their executions forestalled by the arrival of news that the French Convention had abolished slavery.
-Only the intervention of Governor Malartic prevented unrest.
+Isle de France had been in a state of turmoil since the French Revolution and in 1792 the republican faction in the colony seized control.
+In 1794 suspected royalists were arrested, including naval officer Armand de Saint-Félix, their executions forestalled by the arrival of news that the French Convention had abolished slavery.
+Only the intervention of Governor Anne Joseph Hippolyte de Maurès, Comte de Malartic prevented unrest.
 The preoccupation of the naval authorities had prevented any offensive operations and the reduced squadron, now commanded by Captain Jean-Marie Renaud, remained in Port Louis.